 How to decide where to live

-Ask these 11 questions before buying in a new community
+Ask these 11 questions before moving to a different community

 Where you choose to buy a home is as important as the home you choose to buy!
-When you are thinking of buying a house in a new community, ask yourself these questions.
+When you are thinking of buying a house in a different neighborhood or city, ask yourself these questions.

 Are there affordable homes for sale?